 5. De Vere: A Season of Celebration

-CampaignDrive makes it simple and easy for local marketers to add a touch of local flavor to both print and digital marketing materials.
+CampaignDrive by Pica9 makes it simple and easy for local marketers to add a touch of local flavor to both print and digital marketing materials.
 Additionally, corporate marketing teams can "control" mission-critical features within the creative including the logo, price, and more.

-Create Impactful Local Print Marketing
+Create Impactful Local Print Marketing with CampaignDrive

 From location to location, distributed brands can use print to reinforce the brand's mission and values.
 To accomplish this, the parent brand must work right alongside their local affiliates.
 What does the local affiliate need from headquarters in order to be successful with deploying that new campaign?
 What are consumers really looking for in the brand's print marketing?
 Corporate marketing teams can tap into the needs and desires of the customer and boost their local affiliates with tools that make print ads (and all their marketing) top-notch.